ONLYOFFICE/docspace-api-sdk-swift/docs/RoomsAPI.md

     open class func deleteRoomLogo(id: Int, completion: @escaping (_ data: FolderIntegerWrapper?, _ error: Error?) -> Void)
 ```

+Removes a logo from a room with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/delete-room-logo/).